roman-milk/roman-milk.github.io/janes-story-1.md

+===

- ****** Jane's Story ****** bydawn1958© The 18th day of September would forever be engrained in her memory.
+The 18th day of September would forever be engrained in her memory.
 "Give me your hand," Josh whispered.
 He simply grabbed her dainty hand, acting like it was the most compassionate and caring thing he had ever done.
 Jane expected the young man to apologize and then leave, but to her profound amazement that never happened.
 Josh stared at her and his dark, mesmerizing eyes turned her stomach to quicksand.

  In one swift and shrewd move, Josh shoved her hand into his pants.
 One second Jane expected an end to the sudden affair and the next second her hand rested directly on top of something long, hard and pulsing.
 She was positive her legs collapsed involuntarily, as the next thing she was aware of was being in the arms of an overpowering young man.
 Her hand twisted slightly, which enabled her fingers to wrap around the throbbing penis, and every heartbeat radiated straight up her arm.